tinygrad/open-gpu-kernel-modules/README.md

 You may need to uninstall the driver from DKMS.
 Your system needs large BAR support.

-Not 100% all the cache flushes are right, please file issues on here if you find them.
+Not sure all the cache flushes are right, please file issues on here if you find any issues.

 ## How it works